 Note that the target was set to be reached by 2020.

 A. Plant genetic resources

-The latest global data from the UN shows that around 5.7 million plant genetic resources for food and agriculture were conserved under medium or long term conditions as of 2020.
-While the number has almost doubled from 1995, the growth rate has declined over the past decade.
+The latest global data from the UN shows that around 5.8 million plant genetic resources for food and agriculture were conserved under medium or long-term conditions as of 2021.
+While the number has almost doubled since 1995, the growth rate has declined over the past decade.

-Based on the current status, the UN notes the following about the current global situation:
+Based on the current status, the UNs assessment of the current global situation is that:

 The diversity of crop wild relatives, wild food plants, and neglected and underutilized crop species continues to be underrepresented in ex situ collections.